MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ## Event Log for System Center Operations Manager External DataSource Service

-The **System Center OMED Service** event log will be created only when there is a event sent successfully to the System Center Operations Manager External DataSource Service (OMED) Service.
+The **System Center OMED Service** event log is created only when there's an event sent successfully to the System Center Operations Manager External DataSource Service (OMED) Service.

 ## Create rules and monitors

 The Linux management pack doesn't provide modules to collect events from FluentD, the Linux management pack is bundled with the Linux agent.
 It's the fluentd module in the Linux agent and the OMED service on the management and gateway server that provides the capabilities for enhanced log file monitoring.

 You need to create your own management pack with custom rules and monitors that use the module **Microsoft.Linux.OMED.EventDataSource** to collect the events from Fluentd.
 Be aware, the computer name in the Event sent via the **System Center OMED Service** event log has to match the name of the machine in your UNIX/Linux Computers view.
-If the computer name does not match you will not receive any alert.
+If the computer name doesn't match you won't receive any alert.

 The following table lists the parameters of **Microsoft.Linux.OMED.EventDataSource**.